-The best option for eco-friendly cookware is the GreenPan Valencia Pro collection (available on GreenPan.us and Amazon).
-It’s made with organic materials—like sand for the ceramic finish—and has a flat, copper-reinforced base that sits stable on an induction cooktop and distributes heat fast and evenly.
+The best option for eco-friendly cookware is Caraway (available on CarawayHome.com and Amazon).
+It’s made with natural materials — like sand for the ceramic finish — and has a flat, steel-reinforced base that sits stable on an induction cooktop and distributes heat fast and evenly.

 Misen (available on Misen.com and Amazon) produces the best starter pan for induction-compatible cooking.
 It’s reasonably priced but made with quality construction, including a durable multi-layer non-stick coating and a thick aluminum base.
 In addition, its rounded stay-cool handles are easy to grip.

 If you’re looking for the best hybrid non-stick induction-compatible brands, consider HexClad (available on HexClad.com and Amazon).
 The brand’s unique combination of stainless steel ridges and recessed non-stick hexagons provides the best of both worlds – a durable cooking surface that performs similarly to non-stick.
 HexClad is oven-safe up to 500℉, and you can use a variety of utensils, increasing its versatility.